rebassjs/rebass/README.md

 ### `<Provider />`

 The `<Provider />` component is a wrapper around styled-components' [ThemeProvider](https://www.styled-components.com/docs/advanced#theming).
-It also provides global styles that remove the body tag's margin, sets all elements to `box-sizing: border-box`, and sets a default font-family value based on `theme.font`.
+It also sets a default font-family value based on `theme.font`.

 The Provider should be wrapped around a top-level component to ensure Rebass works as expected.